Active Stairs: Well Building Standard Movement V03 — Biofilico Wellness Interiors

 A healthy building needs to switch its priorities to make the stairwells a feature that regular occupants want to use, even enjoy using.
 To do that, WELL encourages projects to think about aesthetics, visibility and signage prompts.

 The underlying problem is, once again, physical inactivity and sedentary lifestyles.
-The solution is more movement during the work day and that means, amongst other things such as physical activity spaces and physical activity opportunities) using the elevator less and walking up/down the stairs more.
+The solution is more movement during the work day and that means, amongst other things such as physical activity spaces and physical activity opportunities), climbing stairs more often and designing spaces that encourage physical activity.

 Where did this WELL movement feature draw its inspiration?